MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/installation.md

 You can get VR Builder from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-201913) or from our [GitHub](https://github.com/MindPort-GmbH/VR-Builder/releases).
 In the first case, you will be able to download and import the VR Builder package from the package manager.
 If you have downloaded a .unitypackage from GitHub, just import it in the project.

-If you are creating a new project, select the `3D` or `3D (URP)` template.
+If you are creating a new project, select `Universal 3D` template.
 Note that it is not necessary to choose the `VR` template as VR Builder will configure the project for VR automatically.

 After importing, VR Builder will compile and import some dependencies.